Bringing #MyWholeSelf to work

 Speaking up

-I ended up approaching the CEO, Lisa, and Martin, the Executive Director of People, to talk about what more I could bring to the organisation, which included thinking about how we can develop diversity and inclusion within SeeAbility.
+I ended up approaching the CEO, Lisa, and Martin, the Executive Director of People, to talk about what more I could bring to the charity, which included thinking about how we can develop diversity and inclusion within SeeAbility.
 I knew there was a big part of myself that I could use to support this work.

 As colleagues are starting to experience these conversations as part of an overall culture shift, we are beginning to understand the impact of this work.